MicrosoftDocs/mixed-reality/mixed-reality-docs/qr-code-tracking.md

 Each detected QR code exposes a [spatial coordinate system](coordinate-systems.md) aligned with the QR code at the top left corner of the fast detection square in the top left as seen below.
 When directly using the QR SDK, the Z-axis is pointing into the paper (not shown) - when converted into Unity coordinates, the Z-axis points out of the paper and is left-handed.

 A QR code's SpatialCoordinateSystem aligns shown.
-This coordinate system can be obtained from the platform using the API `Windows::Perception::Spatial::Preview::SpatialGraphInteropPreview::CreateCoordinateSystemForNode` by passing in the code's SpatialGraphNodeId.
+This coordinate system can be obtained from the platform by calling <a href="https://docs.microsoft.com/uwp/api/windows.perception.spatial.preview.spatialgraphinteroppreview.createcoordinatesystemfornode" target="_blank">SpatialGraphInteropPreview::CreateCoordinateSystemForNode</a> and passing in the code's SpatialGraphNodeId.

 ![QR code coordinate system](images/Qr-coordinatesystem.png)